 How to Build a Parklet

 So you want to build a parklet.
 Great!
-But it’s important to remember the program is currently in the “pilot” phase.
-The City will evaluate the pilot program and decide late this year whether to transition into a permanent program in early 2014.
-The information in this section is provided for those interested in beginning to plan a parklet, but is subject to change if the program becomes permanent.
+The City is accepting applications for new pilot parklets through February 28, 2014.
+The pilot parklets will be evaluated to help the City decide whether the pilot program should transition into a permanent program in 2015.
+The information in this section is provided for those interested in applying to be part of the pilot program, but is subject to change if the program becomes permanent.

 The makings of a good site

 Not all potential parklet sites are created equally.
 The best sites are on streets that already see lots of people walking and biking and that feature attractions like restaurants, cafes, and shops that draw people to the area.
-Locations with strong community support in neighborhoods lacking public open space are ideal.
+Locations with strong community support are ideal.

 Streets with lots of pedestrians and cyclists and a mix of attractions are great for parklets.